What Percentage of Internet Traffic is Mobile? [Updated 2023]

 2022: Desktop: 46.43% - Mobile: 50.52% - Tablet: 3.05%

 Key Statistic: Mobile internet traffic overtook desktop in the US in 2022, and was close to even in 2020-2021.
-However, desktop has come back to own higher market share in 2023.
+Desktop came back to own higher market share in 2023, and is now trending closer to even again.

 Here's how the share of internet users on mobile phones breaks down in each continent: